eghuro/crawlcheck/README.md

 ### Tech

 Crawlcheck's engine currently runs on Python 3.5 and uses SQLite3 as a database backend.
 Report website is using Ruby on Rails and Bootstrap.
 Crawlcheck uses a number of open source projects to work properly.
-Python dependencies are listed in [[requirements.txt]], Ruby dependencies are listed in [[src/report/Gemfile]]
+Python dependencies are listed in [requirements.txt](https://github.com/eghuro/crawlcheck/blob/architecture-refactoring/requirements.txt), Ruby dependencies are listed in [Gemfile](https://github.com/eghuro/crawlcheck/blob/architecture-refactoring/src/report/Gemfile)

 And of course Crawlcheck itself is open source with a [public repository](https://github.com/eghuro/crawlcheck) on GitHub.